China says Taiwan has no right to join the United Nations | DW | 27.10.2021

 "That is why we encourage all UN member states to join us in supporting Taiwan's robust, meaningful participation throughout the UN system and in the international community," he said.

-Taiwan President Tsai Ing-wen welcome the US top diplomat's remarks while her Foreign Minister Joseph Wu thanked Washington for its backing.
+Taiwanese President Tsai Ing-wen welcomed the US top diplomat's remarks while her foreign minister, Joseph Wu, thanked Washington for its backing.

 "We'll continue to fight for our rights in international organizations," he said, adding that the situation was "growing more dangerous" with China's military and political intimidation of the island.